 Regarding the employment type offered, it is noted that "Working from home" was not chosen by any of the business owners.
 The majority of employees are looking for Permanent employees (61%).
-Followed by Daily wages (18%) and Part-time employee (13%).
+Followed by Daily wages (18%) and Part-time employees (13%).

-The majority of the business owners stated that the last time that they announced a vacancy was in 2020 (64%).
-Showing that there are not lack of job offers in the market.
+The majority of the business owners stated that the last time that they announced a vacancy was in 2020 (64%), which tends to show that there is not a lack of job offers in the market.